 If the lawyer is representing someone in a quasi judicial hearing (zoning, civil service hearing or construction trade matters) they are not a lobbyist while in the hearing.
 If they are also conducting activities outside of the hearing, i.e., ex parte discussions, they are lobbying.
 Please seek legal counsel or consult with the Office of General Counsel for specific questions on this issue.
 This FAQ should only be used as a general guidline on the matter; specific circumstances may be relevant to the determination of whether or not the activity is 'lobbying' under the Code.

 Q. How confidential is the hotline?
 Can someone get my phone number if I call it?

 A. The hotline phone is not connected to the City of Jacksonville's phone system.
 It has been set up so the phone number of the person calling the Hotline is not recorded or announced.
 The hotline phone is in the office of the city's ethics officer.
 When she is not in the office, it forwards to a cell phone that is kept personally by her assistant.
 This cell phone was also set up so that incoming phone numbers are not recorded in any way.
-(This took some time as phone companies are not used to people working to remove features!)

 Q. Who will answer the hotline if I call?

 A. If the Ethics Officer is in the office when you call, she will answer the line and talk to you.
 If she is not, the phone call may be answered by her assistant or go to a message system if it is after hours.
 You can call the hotline, and if you get a message or the ethics assistant, you can arrange an appointment time to call back and talk to the ethics officer.
 You can do this without leaving your name.
 For example, if you call and get the ethics assistant, ask when the ethics officer will be available for a hotline call back.
 A time will be set up for you to call back and the ethics officer will be sure to answer the hotline number at that time.